60devs/awesome-crowdfunding-services/README.md

 # Recurring Donations and Funding

 - [Flattr](https://flattr.com/) &ndash; Add a Flattr button to your project or website and people will "flattr" your work if they like it.
 You will get a share of their budget for you project.
+- [GitFund](https://gitfund.io/) &ndash; Helps to fund open source projects by allowing sponsors to donate money to open source projects they depend on.
 - [DISCOUTINUED] [Gratipay](https://gratipay.com/) &ndash; Register your project at Gratipay, add the badge to your project and people will be able to support your project regularly.
 - [Patreon](https://www.patreon.com/) &ndash; Set up "creator account", describe what you'are doing and start receiving monthly donations from patrons.
 - [Salt](https://salt.bountysource.com/) &ndash; Add your project and raise funding to add more development time to the project.